"It's Never Too Late to

 DID YOU KNOW?

-There is a new book and film entitled Wisdom that explore the greatest gift one generation can give
+* There is a book and film entitled Wisdom that explore the greatest gift one generation can give to another.

 "What's the last gift you're going to give your family?
 In a sense, it's knowing how to die."